QUARE: Quality-Aware Requirements Analysis through Multi-Agent Dialectical Negotiation: Data Availability Statement

 \section{Data Availability Statement}

-All experimental artifacts supporting the findings of this study, including framework implementations of QUARE, MARE, and iReDev, prompt templates, case study inputs, raw outputs, and evaluation scripts, are openly available at: https://anonymous.4open.science/r/OpenRE-Bench-6660.
+All experimental artifacts supporting the findings of this study are openly available at: https://anonymous.4open.science/r/OpenRE-Bench-3CF2.
+The replication package includes framework implementations of QUARE, MARE, and iReDev, prompt templates, benchmark system inputs, raw outputs, evaluation scripts, and human-evaluation data.
+A structured artifact evaluation guide with reproducibility levels (from output inspection to full 180-run reproduction) is provided in the repository README.